NotTodayThankyou/NotTodayThankyou/README.md

 e.g. in CONTRIBUTING.md.

 ### AI Declaration.
 Gemini was used extensively (in chatbot mode), and Deepseek, ChatGPT and Claude were all consulted.
-I hope even the strongest objectors to AI generated code, would allow an exception for using AI tools, to help manage spam PRs.
+I hope even the strongest objectors to AI generated code, would forgive using AI tools, to help manage spam PRs.

 ### Security considerations.